 BJJ Techniques – The Specifics and Applications

-Brazilian Jiu Jitsu, commonly referred to as BJJ, is an MMA, or mixed martial arts, technique with a storied history… and Marcus Aurelio is a storied Brazilian Jiu Jitsu master in Miami with the best Jiu Jitsu Academy in Miami Beach.
+Brazilian Jiu-Jitsu, commonly referred to as BJJ, is an MMA, or mixed martial arts, a technique with a storied history… and Marcus Aurelio is a storied Brazilian Jiu-Jitsu master in Miami with the best Jiu-Jitsu Academy in Miami Beach.

 Inside Look: What Makes BJJ the Best Option for Self-Defense?

 Often referred to as “the ground game” by MMA insiders, the focus of Brazilian Jiu-Jitsu is addressing an opponent’s aggression and using it in your favor by being able to successfully handle what happens when an altercation is taken to the ground.